-Movement’s Will Hossner and Rebecca Evans recently delivered a webinar to a brand-only audience, focused on how to understand and communicate with Gen Z. Here’s a short extract of the presentation.
+Movement’s Will Hossner, Rebecca Evans and Laaiqah Aslam recently delivered a webinar to a brand-only audience, focused on how to understand and communicate with Gen Z. Here’s a short extract of the presentation.

 Gen Z falls between the (rather wide) age range of 9 and 23.
 While there are obviously huge differences between ages, social groups, communities and more, there are some traits that are commonly found in the teenage and lower 20s group.